Near Shiloh in Hardin County, Tennessee — The American South (East South Central)

 The original log meeting house was erected in 1853.
 The building survived the battle to serve as a hospital, but collapsed several weeks later.
 A new frame church replaced the original in 1875.
 The present masonry church was dedicated in 1959.

 Location.
 35° 8.025′ N, 88° 21.319′ W. Marker is near Shiloh, Tennessee, in Hardin County.
-Marker is on Corinth-Pittsburg Landing Road, on the right when traveling south.
+It is on Corinth-Pittsburg Landing Road, on the right when traveling south.
 Located at stop seven, Shiloh Church, in Shiloh National Military Park.
 Touch for map.
 Marker is in this post office area: Shiloh TN 38376, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Violent Sabbath (here, next to this marker); Follow, Not Go! (a few steps from this marker); Shiloh United Methodist Church (a few steps from this marker); Army of the Mississippi (a few steps from this marker); Army of the Ohio (a few steps from this marker); Army of the Tennessee (a few steps from this marker); Battery B, 1st Illinois Light Artillery (a few steps from this marker); Shiloh Log Church (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Violent Sabbath (here, next to this marker); Follow, Not Go! (a few steps from this marker); Shiloh United Methodist Church (a few steps from this marker); Army of the Mississippi (a few steps from this marker); Army of the Ohio (a few steps from this marker); Army of the Tennessee (a few steps from this marker); Battery B, 1st Illinois Light Artillery (a few steps from this marker); Shiloh Log Church (within shouting distance of this marker).
 Touch for a list and map of all markers in Shiloh.

 More about this marker.
 In the center is a drawing captioned, For two days, the armies of the North and South clashed in the fields and forests surrounding Shiloh Church, the log building on the left.